Fi (TV series): Release

 In January 2017, it was announced that the series would consist of a total of two seasons, each season consisting of 13 episodes, and five episodes would be published each month.
 In addition, it was added that multiple episodes would be published in one specific week, rather than releasing a single episode every week.
 On 31 March 2017, the series' premiere was held at Volkswagen Arena in Istanbul and after showing an 18-minute special preview, the first three episodes of Fi were released on Puhu TV.
 The first seasons's fourth, fifth, and sixth episodes were published on 21 April 2017.
 The next three episodes were set to be released on 19 May 2017, but at the request of Serenay Sarıkaya, the seventh episode was released on 5 May.
 Later, at a meeting with Ozan Güven and Tülay Günal, it was announced that the first season would contain 12 episodes.
 The first season's last episode was published on 16 June 2017.

 On 16 August 2017, it was reported that the series would be broadcast on Show TV.
 On 21 August 2017, Vatans author Oya Doğan reported on a meeting with Show TV's channel director Suavi Doğan, and announced that the series was to be broadcast after the conclusion of its second season, with 26 episodes set to be broadcast twice a week between March–June 2017.
 Ozan Güven later made a post on his Instagram account, stating that the second season would begin in September 2017.
 However, puhutv later announced that the new season would start on 9 November.

 International distribution

-The series was initially sold to 6 countries, including Chile.
+The series was broadcast and sold in various international Countries including Chile.
+The series became available digitally in Germany, Austria, Belgium, France, the Netherlands, and Switzerland via puhutv.

 In October 2017, it was announced that Fi would be the first Turkish TV series to be broadcast in South Korea.
 From March to October 2020, the series were broadcast on ViuTV Six channel in Hong Kong.